jamesnocentini/P2PDemo/README.md

 ### Getting started

-After cloning the repository, add the development platforms:
+After cloning the repository, run the following commands in the `cordova` folder:

 ```
 $ cordova platform add android